 "Thank you very much for our goat!"

 Moses is an orphan from Emali, Kenya who lives with his grandmother, Grace.
 His mother passed away when he was only two weeks old from HIV/AIDS complications.
 Thanks to the generosity of Africa Orphan Rescue supporters, they received a goat, vegetable seeds, and the chance for a secure future.
 After...

 A Tale of Two Lucys in Kenya

 Lucy de Latour set out on an adventure to Africa in September 2012.
 After spending two months working as a volunteer in Uganda, she crossed the border into Kenya to visit her sponsor child of three years, a very special nine year-old called Lucy.
 My first impressions of Kenya were inevitably colou...

 Primary school education is free in Kenya but it only begins at the age of six or seven.
 ChildFund New Zealand has renovated or constructed more than 30 preschools in Kenya in order to give children a foundation for learning that will help them transition from home to school.
-1,700 children are now learning basic skills and have access to nutritious meals and clean water.
+1,400 children at 36 centres in Emali are now learning basic skills and have access to nutritious meals, quality teaching and play materials, and clean water.
 The children receive regular medical checks and are vaccinated against diseases such as measles.

 Emali is a rural area of Kenya that is very prone to drought.
 ChildFund New Zealand has worked hard to ensure that the community has enough water.
-Water tanks have been given to preschools, water pipelines have been extended, troughs have been built for livestock and two sand dams constructed.
+Water tanks have been given to preschools, water pipelines have been extended, five wells have been drilled, troughs have been built for livestock and five sand dams constructed.
 Even in the dry season, people can dig down into the sand behind the dams to find water.
 The dams have allowed farmers to water their crops and give their families healthy food.